Search by Keyword

 Songwriting History

-With the hiring of Allen Klein to sort out the legal and financial affairs of The Beatles and their fledgling company Apple Corps., the band members found themselves immersed in business meetings and overall drudgery in the early months of 1969.
-“As time went by, the atmosphere at Apple became terrible,” Apple secretary Dee Meehan recalls in the book “The Beatles Off The Record.”
-“Klein was really mean,” she continues.
+With the hiring of Allen Klein to sort out the legal and financial affairs of The Beatles as well as their fledgling company Apple Corps, each of the band members were immersed in business meetings and overall drudgery in early 1969.
+“As time went by, the atmosphere at Apple became terrible,” Apple secretary Dee Meehan recalls in the book “The Beatles Off The Record.” “(Allen) Klein was really mean,” she continued.
 “He just moved in and started firing people.”
 George Harrison stated at the time, “Personally, I hope to get to the point where I can completely retire from the business side of things.
 Business is one thing, writing and creating, which we all want to do, is another thing entirely.”

 John himself may have been an inspiration for the song, if only subconsciously.
-When John was developing his song "Sun King" during the January 1969 sessions that evolved into the "Let It Be" film and album, he would sing the words "here comes the sun" while playing it on guitar.
+When John was developing his song "Sun King" during the band's January 1969 sessions that evolved into the "Let It Be" film and album, he would sing the lyrics "here comes the sun" while playing it on guitar.
 George may have had this in the back of his mind in Eric Clapton's garden on that day in April.
 In addition, the unusual time changes heard various times in the song, such as at the end of each chorus, could also be attributed to his recent love for Indian music.
-In a bonus segment in the documentary film "Living In The Material World," George's son Dhani Harrison observed that the rhythm in this section of the song when counted out, namely '123 / 123 / 123 / 123 / 12 / 1,' is "almost like a Tihai," this being a rhythmic cadence found in Indian classical music.
+In a bonus segment in the documentary film "Living In The Material World," George's son Dhani Harrison observed that the rhythm in this section of the song when counted out, namely '123 / 123 / 123 / 123 / 12 / 1,' is "almost like a Tihai," this term identified as a rhythmic cadence regularly found in Indian classical music.

 Recording History

-While work progressed on various other songs for the album, “Here Comes The Sun” took a back seat for the next couple weeks or so.
-George knew he wanted to add more to the song but wasn't sure what.
-Therefore, on August 4th, 1969, after the group recorded their beautiful three-part harmonies for the song “Because,” George ducked into the control room of EMI Studio Three at 7:15 pm with engineers Phil McDonald and Alan Parsons to create a stereo mix of the song, as well as “Something,” for him to examine and determine what could be added.
-At 8:45 pm both stereo mixes were done, documentation showing these mixes as being “produced” by George Harrison.
+While work progressed on various other tracks for the LP, “Here Comes The Sun” took a back seat for the next couple of weeks or so.
+George knew that he wanted to add more to the song but wasn't sure what.
+Therefore, on August 4th, 1969, after they recorded their beautiful three-part harmonies for John's song “Because,” George ducked into the control room of EMI Studio Three at 7:15 pm with EMI engineers Phil McDonald and Alan Parsons to create a stereo mix of "Here Comes The Sun," as well as “Something,” for him to examine and determine what could be added.
+At 8:45 pm both stereo mixes had been created, documentation showing these mixes as being “produced” by George Harrison.

-Interestingly, this overdub included a lead guitar solo that was recorded onto the mostly-instrumental bridge section of the song.
-Not quite satisfied with this performance, George decided he would add another guitar overdub to the song on August 11th, 1969, the deadline for the finished album getter ever closer.
+Interestingly, this overdub included a lead guitar solo that was recorded onto the mostly-instrumental bridge section.
+Not quite satisfied with this performance, George decided that he would add another guitar overdub to the song on August 11th, 1969, the deadline for the finished album getter ever closer.
 The Beatles entered EMI Studio Two at the usual 2:30 pm and, after putting more overdubs onto "I Want You (She's So Heavy)" and "Oh!
 Darling," George went to laying down this further "Here Comes The Sun" guitar overdub onto track seven.
 After more control room work was performed, this session ended at 11:30 pm.

 George, however, was very proud of both of his contributions to “Abbey Road.”
 So much so, in fact, that he labored over the arrangement and production so as to perfect both songs, possibly with the knowledge that this was likely going to be The Beatles final album and thereby wanting to make a good impression.

 This synthesizer overdub was performed in EMI Studio Two on this day, the session beginning at 2 pm.
-This was primarily intended as a stereo mixing session for the album.
+This day was primarily intended as a stereo mixing session for the album.
 However, since George insisted on adding this final overdub, it was done in the early morning hours of the following day, this session being a rather long one to facilitate the deadline for the finished album being very near.
-Immediately after the synthesizer overdubs were complete, the one and only stereo mix of the song was performed by George Martin and engineers Geoff Emerick, Phil McDonald and Alan Parsons.
+Immediately after the synthesizer overdubs were complete, the one and only stereo mix of "Here Comes The Sun" was performed by George Martin and engineers Geoff Emerick, Phil McDonald and Alan Parsons.
 This mix was made with the tape played back at a slightly faster than normal speed, thus raising the song's pitch by roughly a quarter-tone in the process.
-The orchestral overdub was mixed at a somewhat low volume and George's guitar solo in the bridge, per his instructions on the tape box, was omitted entirely from the mix.
+The song's orchestral overdub was mixed at a somewhat low volume and George's guitar solo in the bridge, per his instructions on the tape box, was omitted entirely from the mix.

-Sometime between 2004 and 2006, George Martin and his son Giles Martin returned to the master recording of the song to create an innovative mash-up entitled “Here Comes The Sun (with 'The Inner Light' transition)” for the Cirque du Soleil production as well as the resulting album “Love.”
+Sometime between 2004 and 2006, George Martin and his son Giles Martin returned to the master recording of the song to create an innovative mash-up entitled “Here Comes The Sun (with 'The Inner Light' transition)” for the Cirque du Soleil production as well as the resulting LP “Beatles Love.”
 The entire “Here Comes The Sun” is heard in an amazing digitally remixed state, including the small phrase “and I say” from the final verse which was mixed out of the original version, with elements of “The Inner Light,” “Oh!
 Darling,” “Within You Without You” and “I Want You (She's So Heavy)” mixed in as well.

 Song Structure and Style

-After the dust settles from this climactic bridge, we settle down nicely into the final verse, which is essentially identical to previous verses with the addition of a gentle and soothing counter-melody from George on synthesizer.
-This is followed by a twice repeated refrain to end the song, the synthesizer counter-melody line continuing nicely as the orchestra provides a beautiful backdrop.
+After the dust settles from this climactic bridge, we all settle down nicely into the final verse, which is essentially identical to previous verses with the addition of a gentle and soothing counter-melody from Harrison on synthesizer.
+This is followed by a twice repeated refrain to conclude the song, the synthesizer counter-melody line continuing nicely as the orchestra provides a beautiful backdrop.
 The last refrain is actually extended to ten measures due to a repeat of the final two measures of the refrain that contain George's guitar figure.
 This happens just after all vocalists repeat one last “it's all right” in the eighth measure with George appropriately dipping the final word in anticipation of the repeated guitar phrase.
-As Ringo's final cymbal crash rings out and the majority of the other instruments fade away, George once again repeats the 11/8 measure guitar phrase from the bridge to act as the song's conclusion with only a simple synthesizer note accompanying the final gorgeous guitar strum.
+As Ringo's final cymbal crash rings out and most of the other instruments fade away, George once again repeats the 11/8 measure guitar phrase from the bridge to act as the song's conclusion with only a simple synthesizer note accompanying the gorgeous closing guitar strum.
 Thus ends the George Harrison songwriting era within The Beatles.

 American Releases

-A 50th Anniversay edition of the compilation album "The Beatles / 1967 - 1970" (aka "The Blue Album") was released on November 10th, 2023, the Giles Martin stereo mix of "Here Comes The Sun" as detailed above, being included.
-This expanded release included 12 additional songs for a total of 38 tracks, and was made available as a double CD and as a triple vinyl release on both black and blue vinyl.
+A 50th Anniversay edition of the compilation set "The Beatles / 1967 - 1970" ("The Blue Album") was released on November 10th, 2023, the Giles Martin 2023 stereo mix of "Here Comes The Sun" being included here.
+This newly expended release included 12 additional songs for a new total of 38 tracks, and was made available as a double CD and as a triple vinyl release on both black and blue vinyl.

 Not to be forgotten are both George Harrison live albums that contain “Here Comes The Sun,” the first being “The Concert For Bangladesh,” which was released on December 20th, 1971 and reached #2 on the Billboard album chart.
 So respected was this triple-album that it won the Grammy for “Album Of The Year” in 1973.
 It first appeared on compact disc on July 30th, 1991 and then as a remastered release on October 24th, 2005.